Prasenjit-3433/BetterReads/README.md

 **Data Ingestion**

-A separate Spring Boot application ingests book metadata from the Open Library data dump into the Cassandra database.
+A separate Spring Boot service ingests book metadata from the Open Library data dump into the Cassandra database.

 **Scalability and Reliability**